-PERSONAL PRIVACY EXCEPTION BALANCING TEST

-When determining whether the exemption for personal privacy would apply to the requested records, both D.C.
+PERSONAL PRIVACY EXCEPTION BALANCING TEST When determining whether the exemption for personal privacy would apply to the requested records, both D.C.
 FOIA and federal FOIA apply the standard set forth in Department of Justice v.
-Reporters Comm. for Freedom of Press, which requires that the government balance the individual's privacy interests against the public interest in disclosure.
-A FOIA Officer must perform the balancing test under this exemption: the individual's privacy interest in the material at issue must be balanced against the public interest in disclosing it, and this public interest must serve the "core purpose of shedding light on an agency's performance of its statutory duties."
+Reporters Committee for Freedom of Press, which requires that the government balance the individual's privacy interests against the public interest in disclosure.
+A FOIA Officer must perform the balancing test under this exemption: the individual's privacy interest in the material at issue must be balanced against the public's interest in disclosing it, and this public interest must serve the "core purpose of shedding light on an agency's performance of its statutory duties."

 Department of Justice v.
 Reporters Comm. for Freedom of Press, 489 U. S. 749, 772, 109 S. Ct.
 1468, 103 L. Ed.
-2d 774 (1989)
+2d 774 (1989) The FOP cases on slide 32 and U.S. Dept. of Defense v.
+Fed.
+Labor Relations Authority relied on this case.

 D.C.
-OOG ADVISORY OPINION #OOG-002.10.18.21\AO
+OOG ADVISORY OPINION #OOG-002.10.18.21_AO

-- The initial question is whether there is a more than de minimis privacy interest in the records that are the subject of the FOIA request. - Absent a more than de minimis privacy interest, the underlying principles of FOIA would require disclosure of the records. - If established that the individual(s) maintain more than a de minimis privacy interest in the records, the next question is whether there is a public interest in disclosure that outweighs the privacy interest. - To establish a FOIA public interest in disclosure, the information sought must serve the "basic purpose of the Freedom of Information Act, to open agency action to the light of public scrutiny." - When privacy interests are implicated, the burden is on the requestor to establish that disclosure would serve a significant public interest, and that interest must be more specific than having the information for its own sake.
+- The initial question is whether there is a more than de minimis privacy interest in the records that are the subject of the FOIA request. - Absent a more than de minimis privacy interest, the underlying principles of FOIA would require disclosure of the records. - If established that the individual(s) maintain more than a de minimis privacy interest in the records, the next question is whether there is a public interest in disclosure that outweighs the privacy interest. - To establish a FOIA public interest in disclosure, the information sought must serve the "basic purpose of the Freedom of Information Act, to open agency action to the light of public scrutiny." - When privacy interests are implicated, the burden is on the requester to establish that disclosure would serve a significant public interest, and that interest must be more specific than having the information for its own sake. - If the information is for the requester's own sake, the privacy interest is not outweighed by the public's interest.